 I Have Insurance Through My Job.
 Should I Look at the Marketplace?

 You can, but the Marketplace is intended for people without health insurance.
 Since the ACA was passed, job-based health insurance must meet certain standards.
 You will pay full price for a Marketplace plan unless your coverage through work does not meet those standards.

 Should I Buy “Catastrophic” Coverage, Short-Term Insurance or Hospital-Only Coverage?

-These options may look like health insurance, but they do not meet the minimum standard for ACA plans or job-based health plans.
+The Catastrophic health plans may look like health insurance, but they do not meet the minimum standard for ACA plans or job-based health plans.
 For instance, they will not include prescription medicine or preventative care, both of which are important for people with asthma and allergies.

 Will I Pay a Penalty If I Don't Buy Health Insurance?

-As 2019, you no longer have to pay a tax penalty if you are uninsured.
+As of 2019, you no longer have to pay a tax penalty if you are uninsured.
 But you might still be subject to a state tax penalty.

 How Can I Get More Help While Applying?

 Enter your zip code or city and state and get connected to someone who can help you locally.

 AAFA’s advocacy resources has more details about health care coverage and insurance issues, including Medicaid, Medicare and CHIP.